sammy44nts/indexd/rfcs/002_contract_maintenance.md

 - The corresponding host is considered "good" (see [Host Scanning](001_host_scanning.md))
 - The corresponding host doesn't share the same IP subnet as another host we have a contract with (if they do, they count as one)
-- The contract has less than 10TB of data in it (if it has more and the host is good, we form another contract with the same host)
+- The contract has less than 10TB of data in it and hasn't reached its MaxCollateral (if it has more and the host is good, we form another contract with the same host)
 - The corresponding host has at least 10GB of free space
 - The contract is neither out of collateral nor out of funds
 - The contract is not less than half a renew window away from expiring